 Legal Ref.
-Appli- cable to: AUDIT PROCEDURES Performed by and Date Workpaper Index GASB Codification 1800.102 C, M, D, IL 1.
-Services Provided by an Enterprise Fund to Other Funds a.
-Determine that services provided by an enterprise fund (water, electricity, etc.) to the general fund or other funds have been quantified or estimated and that the rates used are the same as those charged to other customers of the fund. b.
-Determine that the services provided by the enterprise fund to other funds were properly recorded as a: Nonreciprocal interfund transfer (see Auditor Alert 2014-1a for guidance) if no cash or goods were exchanged or are not expected to be exchanged, or Reciprocal interfund services provided/used transaction (see Auditor Alert 2014-1a for guidance) if cash or goods were exchanged.
-UCA Towns: 10-5-114 Cities: 10-6-117 Districts: 17B-1-613 Counties: 17-36-17 Interlocals & GvtNPOs: 11-13-513 C, M, D, IL 2.
+Appli- cable to: AUDIT PROCEDURES Performed by and Date Workpaper Index GASB Codification 1800.102 C, M, D, IL Services Provided by an Enterprise Fund to Other Funds Determine that services provided by an enterprise fund (water, electricity, etc.) to the general fund or other funds have been quantified or estimated and that the rates used are the same as those charged to other customers of the fund.
+Determine that the services provided by the enterprise fund to other funds were properly recorded as a: UCA Towns: 10-5-114 Cities: 10-6-117 Districts: 17B-1-613 Counties: 17-36-17 Interlocals & GvtNPOs: 11-13-513 C, M, D, IL 2.
 General Fund Overhead Allocations to Other Funds Determine that: a.
 General fund overhead costs (HR, accounting, legal services, etc.) allocated to other funds are based on a reasonable methodology. b.
 The overhead allocation amount was included in the original or amended budget of the other fund as an expenditure/expense. c.
 The allocation of the overhead was properly recorded as an interfund reimbursement transaction (see Auditor Alert 2014-1a for guidance) (reduction of general fund expenditures and increase of expenditures/expense) in the other fund. d.
 If no cash or goods were exchanged or expected to be exchanged, in addition to the reduction/increase in expenditure/expense in each fund, an interfund transfer (see Auditor Alert 2014-1a for guidance) was recorded ('transfer out' in the general fund and a 'transfer in' in the other fund).

-^{} C=County; M=Municipality (City/Town); D=Special Service or Local Districts; IL=Interlocal Entity; GvtNPO=Governmental Nonprofit Organization; LEA=Local Education Agency (School Districts and Operating Charter Schools, including charter schools organized as nonprofits)
+\ C=County; M=Municipality (City/Town); D=Special Service or Local Districts; IL=Interlocal Entity; GvtNPO=Governmental Nonprofit Organization; LEA=Local Education Agency (School Districts and Operating Charter Schools, including charter schools organized as nonprofits)